-The Hosts Table feature allows you to edit the /etc/hosts file from the WebUI or through a REST interface.
-Each line in the hosts file contains one IP address and at least one host name.
+The Hosts Table enables you to edit the /etc/hosts file through the WebUI or REST interface.
+Each line in the Hosts file contains one IP address (IPv4 or IPv6) and at least one FQDN/Host name/Domain name.

-This allows applications on the Sonus SBC 1000/2000, such as SIP Signaling Groups, AD, RADIUS, ect to resolve FQDNs when a DNS server is not reachable.
-We recommend that only a few, very critical, host-IP pairs be stored on the Sonus SBC 1000/2000.
+The Hosts Table allows applications on the SBC 1000/2000, such as SIP Signaling Groups, AD, RADIUS, etc. to resolve FQDNs when a DNS server is not reachable.
+We recommend that only a few, very critical, host-IP pairs be stored on the SBC 1000/2000.

-Another use-case is in a pre-deployment scenario in which an administrator wished to divert traffic by mapping the same FQDN to a different IP address.
-For example, a Sonus SBC 1000/2000 can talk to a Lync server under test before it is added to the production network, using the same FQDN, but with a different IP address.
+Another use-case is in a pre-deployment scenario in which an administrator would like to divert traffic by mapping the same FQDN to a different IP address.
+For example, a SBC 1000/2000can communicate with a Lync server under test before it is added to the production network, using the same FQDN, but with a different IP address.

 - In the WebUI, click the Settings tab.

-- In the left navigation pane, go to Protocols > IP > Hosts.
+In the left navigation pane, go to Protocols > DNS > Hosts.

-Helpful Tip: To delete an entry, simply select the checkbox next to the entry you wish delete, then click the Delete () icon located at the top of the window.
+To delete an entry, select the checkbox next to the entry and then click the Delete () icon.